AMarinic92/ImgPrcs/Report.md

 In order to determine if an image contains a ball or not we need to determine what is a ball and how is it different from

 One of method of generating our library is by the use of `makeCircle`*(Andrew)* which is a modified version of Dr.Vaughns face making algorithm.
 It simply draws a circle of the desire colour (either white or black) and then embeds a circle of the opposite colour inside of it to generate a ring.
 The ring resembles the results of a circle after uncanny edge with less work for the computer.
 The `overloadLib` *(Andrew)* generates a reasonably sized library of the images with `makeCircle`*(Andrew)* in varying radii and locations.
 One of the issues that occurred was making a library that represented a what an image with a ball could be while giving a reasonably sized library to compute `calcD`*(Andrea)*.
-We will then pick a series of images the provided images.
-Tab
+This library represents what a picture of a ball with no noise would be.
+A ball is a sphere and when projected into a 2 dimensional image we produce a p We will then pick a series of images the provided images.
+Table 1 lists the justifications of trial images used for tuning the algorithm.
+Instead of comparing images directly